 So 41 out of 81 possible outcomes are even, and 40 out of 81 are odd.
 That makes the game close to fair.
 Do the students recognise that fairness?
 To realise that 41 out of 81 is very close to 50% requires proportional thinking.

 If time permits contrast the Odds and Evens calculator game with a variation that Lucy has made up using a pack of cards.
-Play the Video 4b for this lesson to see how the other game is played.
+Play Video 2 to see how the other game is played.

 Ask the students to investigate: